Is it really that much more miserable outside in July? Why yes, it is. Here’s a graph of the monthly average, high, and low dew points at DCA.*

-Oh, and incidentally, this is one reason why I find European criticisms of how Americans dress while cycling to be so annoying.
+In particular, European criticisms of how Americans dress while cycling ignore the reality of our humidity.
 The average August dew point in Amsterdam?
 58F (average monthly temperature is 64F).
 Their most humid August ever had a dew point of 72F, just above the *normal* dew point here.
 Of course they dress normally: they can.
 I spent several days biking around Paris during the catastrophic August 2003 heat wave; it was hot, with temperatures around 100F, but dew points were around 60F.
 That’s actually kinda nice weather by D.C. standards.

 * Bear in mind that these are for entire months, days and nights, and that the high/low numbers are still averaged out over the course of an entire month, so individual days will certainly differ substantially.
 Also, to the extent that the region has microclimates, DCA probably has the highest dewpoints of the local airports with its low elevation, river frontage, and relatively high urban heat island exposure.
 Upland areas might be slightly more bearable.